michael1011101/fxhj/README.md

 # fxhj
-fxhj is a git learning project.
+fxhj is a git learning C++ project.